tedsteen/nes-bundler/assets/README.md

     }
 }
 ```
+#### `window_title`

+The title of the window...

+#### `netplay`

+If you have netplay enabled you need to provide a `matchbox_server`.
+You can read all about it [here](https://github.com/johanhelsing/matchbox), but for quick and easy setup have a look [over here](../matchbox_server/).

+#### `default_settings`

+This will be the default settings for the bundle.
+It's pretty self explanatory, but if you want to read more about how to do the input mapping look [here for keyboard](https://docs.rs/winit/latest/winit/event/enum.VirtualKeyCode.html) and [here for gamepads](https://docs.rs/gilrs/latest/gilrs/ev/enum.Button.html).

 ### ROM-file

 A file named `rom.nes` containing your actual game.
+You can try it out with the demo.nes included here.